hyprwm/hyprland-wiki/pages/FAQ/_index.md

 Use a wayland-compatible locking utility using WLR protocols, e.g. `swaylock`.

-# How do I change me mouse cursor?
+# How do I change my mouse cursor?

 1. Set the GTK cursor using [nwg-look](https://github.com/nwg-piotr/nwg-look).
 2. Add `exec-once=hyprctl setcursor [THEME] [SIZE]` to your config and restart Hyprland.